truher/frc-test/cv1/safety.md

 We will be designing for group 1: no hazard at all, for all hazards, because we can't restrict or police the population of bystanders to be sure their behavior is "normal."

-## Summary of the guidelines

-We'll be working through the math specified by the International Commission on Non-Ionizing Radiation Protection (ICNIRP), [ICNIRP Guidelines on Limits of Exposure to Incoherent Visible and Infrared Radiation."](https://www.icnirp.org/cms/upload/publications/ICNIRPVisible_Infrared2013.pdf).
-I encourage you to read and understand the guidelines in total; I'll try to limit discussion here to implications of the guidelines, rather than covering everything.

-Retinal hazard varies with wavelength, as described in the "hazard functions":
+Some retinal hazards vary with wavelength, as described in the "hazard functions":

 <p align=center><img src="https://drive.google.com/uc?export=view&id=1ZXQJZHQRQGgV23JVudl0XwG051RoYHag" width=640/></p>

-For hazard 5, thermal, 380-14800 nm,
+## Retinal thermal hazards (380Y1,400 nm)